-Council provides a network of roads, footpaths, bridges, signs, markers, streetlights and associated drainage systems.
+Council has provided a network of roads, footpaths, bridges, signs, markers, streetlights and associated drainage systems for 150 years.
 The roading activity is managed by Council's roading team, although the physical maintenance of the assets is externally contracted.

-Rural roads make up 95% of our network and form an important
+Rural roads make up 96% of our network and form an important